campfire-digital-services/liferay-log-viewer/README.md

     % mvn  -U  clean  package

-This will build "liferay-log-viewer-portlet-XXX.war" in the targets tolder.
+This will build "liferay-log-viewer-portlet-XXXX.war" in the targets tolder.

 NOTE: You will require JDK 1.6+ and Maven 3.